 The basic rule of tips, under federal law and state law, is that they belong to the employee, not the employer.
 Employers may not require employees to hand over their tips unless one of these exceptions applies:

 Illinois law allows employers to claim a tip credit.
 The tip credit is 40% of the minimum wage.
-This means employers may pay tipped employees an hourly wage as low as $5.55 (or $5.05 for the first 90 days of employment).
+This means employers may pay tipped employees an hourly wage as low as $7.80.
 However, if this lower minimum wage plus the tips the employee actually earns don't add up to at least the full state minimum wage, the employer must make up the difference.